These instructions assume you are using R 2.14.0 or later.

 The download package containing the H2O jar file can be obtained by visiting H2O available downloads at http://0xdata.com/downloadtable.

 Choose the version of H2O best for you, and unzip the downloaded H2O zip file.
 The most recent promoted build is reccomended.

 Start an instance of H2O.
 For help with this see Getting Started from a Downloaded Zip File

 If the instance of H2O is stopped, the R program will no longer run, and work done will be lost.

 Note: users may get warnings of the type “Error in detatch(“package:h2o”, unload = TRUE): invalid ‘name’ argument.
-This tells users that there is no h2o package to uninstall.
+This tells users that there is no H2O package to uninstall.
 These warnings can safely be ignored.

-Users may wish to manually upgrade their R packages.
-They can do this by returning to STEP 3, and following the instructions through STEP 4.
+This can be done by returning to STEP 3, and following the commands through STEP 4.